Nýjar dagsetningar: Valkyrjan verður flutt dagana 25. og 27. febrúar 2021 í Eldborg.

 This opulent musical drama is one of the masterpieces of the 19th century, and the famous Ride of the Valkyries is well known to most music lovers.
 This is the first time The Valkyrie has been performed in its entirety in Iceland and the first time since 2002 that a full Wagner opera has been programmed.
 Soprano Christine Goerke sings Brünnhilde, a role she has sung at the Metropolitan Opera among other venues.
 Wotan is sung by Ólafur Kjartan Sigurðarson, and the Valkyries are performed by a stunning group of Icelandic singers.

-The orchestra is conducted by Alexander Vedernikov, who was appointed Chief Conductor of the Royal Danish Opera in 2016.
+The orchestra is conducted by Eva Ollikainen, newly appointed Chief Conductor and Artistic Director of the Icelandic Symphony Orchestra.
 The opera director, Julia Burbach, is on the permanent staff at London's Covent Garden.
 Tal Rosner is a BAFTA-winning video designer and director who has worked at the National Theatre in London and Lincoln Center in New York.

 The Valkyrie is a collaborative effort of the , the Icelandic Opera, Iceland Symphony Orchestra and the Reykjavík Arts Festival and is a coproduction with Opera National de Bordeaux, France.